repath-studio/website/docs/policies/privacy.md

 ## What data do we collect?

+We track visits on our main website (repath.studio) using [GoatCounter](https://www.goatcounter.com/), a privacy-aware web analytics platform that doesn’t track users with unique identifiers.
+The following information is stored in this way:

+- Browsers, based on headers sent by the browser (e.g. Firefox 139, Chrome 102)
+- Systems, based on headers sent by the browser (e.g. Windows 11, macOS 15.2).
+- Country (e.g. Indonesia, Canada).
+- Languages (e.g. English, Klingon).
+- Screen size (e.g. 768, 1920).

-We may send anonymous error reports when you use the application (desktop or web).
+We may also send anonymous error reports when you use the application (desktop or web).
 Typically, an error report may contain the following:

-- The error message that occurred
+- The error message that occurred.
-- Information about the use of the app immediately before the incident and when the app was started
+- Information about the use of the app immediately before the incident and when the app was started.
-- Date and time of the incident
+- Date and time of the incident.
-- Device information: operating system and version, app version and device model
+- Device information: operating system and version, app version and device model.
-- Status of the device: battery charge and temperature, charging state, boot time, memory space and connection type (Wi-Fi/mobile data), (free) storage space, preferred language, device orientation, screen resolution and density, time zone
+- Status of the device: battery charge and temperature, charging state, boot time, memory space and connection type (Wi-Fi/mobile data), (free) storage space, preferred language, device orientation, screen resolution and density, time zone.

 ## How do we collect your data?

-Errors are automatically reported when something goes wrong.
+Web visits are stored when you visit the main website.
+Errors are automatically reported when something goes wrong while using the application.
+When you use the application for the first time, you will be notified about this and you will have the option to enable or disable error reports.
+We also offer the ability to change this option at any time.

 ## How will we use your data?